RiansyahTohamba/coding-notes/software-design/john-talk-io/John Ousterhout_ _A Philosophy of Software Design_ _ Talks at Google.md

 JOHN OUTSERHOUT: I have no idea.

-SPEAKER 1: --you need at
-least two points, right?
+SPEAKER 1: --you need at least two points, right?

 In an interview, I get only one.

-And I am terrified of hiring
-more tactical tornadoes.
+And I am terrified of hiring more tactical tornadoes.

 [LAUGHTER]

 JOHN OUTSERHOUT: I don't know.

-You know, so I'll tell you
-what correlated best for me,

-but it's sort of crazy is that
-I found in my experienced people

-who worked out best were
-the ones where I just

-really enjoyed my conversation with them during the interview.
+You know, so I'll tell you what correlated best for me, but it's sort of crazy is that I found in my experienced, people who worked out best were the ones where I just really enjoyed my conversation with them during the interview.
 And that's sort of weird.

-I feel kind of
-funny saying that,

-because that means somehow
-somebody sucked up to me.
+I feel kind of funny saying that, because that means somehow somebody sucked up to me.
 And I liked them and hired them.

-I don't think that's it because
-I have a pretty sensitive meter
+I don't think that's it because I have a pretty sensitive meter for suck-upness.

-for suck-upness.

 And that really pisses me off.